 Highlights in the 2018/19 season for British-Spanish mezzo-soprano Marta Fontanals-Simmons include two roles at the Royal Opera House, Covent Garden; Siébel in David McVicar's producion of Faust and Hel in the world premiere of Gavin Higgins The Monstrous Child at the Linbury Theatre, followed by Amando Le Grand Macabre with the NDR Elbphilharmonie Orchester and Alan Gilbert and a return to Glyndebourne Festival Opera for Zweite Dame Die Zauberflöte.
 Recent highlights include her debut at the Teatro Real, Madrid as Jennie Hildebrand in Weill Street Scene, Zweite Dame Die Zauberflöte for Garsington Opera, the European premiere of Alasdair Nicolson Shadows on the Wall – Five Hauntings at the Barbican, and Berlioz La Captive with the BBC Symphony Orchestra conducted by Pascal Rophé.
-In future seasons, Fontanals-Simmons will make her debut fat the Gran Teatre del Liceu, Barcelona and for Monte-Carlo Opera and return to the Teatro Real, Madrid.
+In future seasons, Fontanals-Simmons will make her debut at English National Opera, the Gran Teatre del Liceu, Barcelona and for Monte-Carlo Opera and return to the Teatro Real, Madrid.